Final preparations for the trial of the man accused of attempting to assassinate Trump in Florida

 FORT PIERCE, Fla.
-(AP) — A man charged with trying to assassinate President Donald Trump last year in South Florida was given clear instructions on Tuesday on how he should behave — including a warning against making sudden movements — in court while representing himself during a trial that begins next week.
+(AP) — A man charged with trying to assassinate President Donald Trump last year in South Florida was given clear instructions on Tuesday on how he should behave in court — — including a warning against making sudden movement — while representing himself during a trial that begins next week.

 Barring any delays, jury selection is scheduled to begin Monday in Fort Pierce federal court for the case against Ryan Routh.
 U.S. District Judge Aileen Cannon signed off on Routh’s request to represent himself in July but said court-appointed attorneys need to remain as standby counsel.

 Cannon confirmed during a hearing Tuesday that Routh would be dressed in professional business attire for the trial.
-She also explained to Routh that he would be allowed to use a podium while speaking to the jury or questioning witnesses, but he would not have free reign of the court room.
+She also explained to Routh that he would be allowed to use a podium while speaking to the jury or questioning witnesses, but he would not have free rein of the courtroom.

 “If you make any sudden movements, marshals will take decisive and quick action to respond,” Cannon said.